Do You Need an Identity Protection PIN?

 - Non-tax identity theft.
 When someone uses a taxpayer’s personal information to open credit cards, obtain mortgages, buy a car, or open other accounts without their knowledge, not involving tax filings.

 For the third type of identity theft, non-tax identity theft, there is no need to report the theft to the IRS.
 However, the agency suggests that victims be proactive and get an Identity Protection PIN by visiting IRS.gov/getanippin to prevent fraudulent tax filings before they happen.
-(More detailed information on getting an IP PIN is provided below.)
-Also, taxpayers should report the incident to other government authorities, credit bureaus and financial institutions.
+Taxpayers should also report the incident to other government authorities, credit bureaus and financial institutions.

 IRS-Identified Suspicious Filings